Como Zoo: History

 Permanent exhibits at the zoo that have been replaced over the years include Prairie Dog Hill, The Raccoon Pit, Monkey Island, Rabbitville, Children's Farm Zoo, Kiddie Zoo, Deer Pasture, Seal Island, and the 1936 Zoological Building.

 Exhibits

 Bird Yard Exhibit

 The bird yard is the first thing visitors of the zoo see after they leave the visitor center.
 The bird yard contains a large pool, waterfall, and a mill house with a water wheel.
 The exhibit has large rocks separating the birds from two large galapagos tortoises.
-Animals in the exhibit include Chilean flamingos, Galápagos tortoises, mallard ducks, red-breasted geese, ruddy ducks, common shelducks, swan geese, and white-faced whistling ducks.
+Animals in the exhibit include Chilean flamingos, Galápagos tortoises, and mallard ducks.

 Primate House

 The first Como Zoo primate house was built in 1969 and was rebuilt in 1985.
 The Gorilla Forest is the largest all mesh gorilla enclosure in North America.
 Animals in this exhibited include, blue-eyed lemurs, patas monkeys, emperor tamarins, golden-headed lion tamarins, spider monkeys, western lowland gorillas, Sumatran orangutans, white-faced sakis, and Hoffmann's two-toed sloths.